David Fonseca: Solo career

 Fonseca's solo career kicked off the 21st century with a different sound from Silence 4.
 In his first solo work Sing Me Something New, recorded in 2003, Fonseca sang and played nearly all the instruments, exploring a totally new environment of sounds on his own.
-The album was recorded in the studios of producer Mário Barreiros, and later in the Sterling Sound Studios in New York City, by the well-known sound engineer, George Marino, who participated in some of the recordings of Coldplay, the Rollins Band, The Dandy Warhols and Sepultura, among many others.
+The album was recorded in the studios of producer Mário Barreiros, and later in the Sterling Sound Studios in New York City, by the well-known sound engineer, George Marino, who participated in some of the recordings of Coldplay, the Rollins Band, The Dandy Warhols, and Sepultura, among many others.
 The first single was Someone That Cannot Love which debuted on about 150 Portuguese radio stations in a coordinated release: they were all played on 10 March at midnight.
 It soon reached #2 on the National Sales Chart and was certified Gold.
 The tour supporting this first record was extensive; it included many big music venues and large festivals across Portugal.

 Our Hearts Will Beat As One, his second solo album, is said by Fonseca himself to be "scarily personal" and was only released in the fall of 2005 because of the other projects that Fonseca was involved in between his two albums.
 The first single was Who Are U?, described by Fonseca as "the song I always wanted to write".
 It reached No. 3 on the Portuguese charts.
-Our Hearts Will Beat As One was critically acclaimed by the media and was considered pop album of the year in Portugal, even before the end of the year.
-The album went straight to No. 1 on the National Sales Chart and reached Gold status on its first week of sales.
+Our Hearts Will Beat As One was critically acclaimed by the media and was considered a pop album of the year in Portugal, even before the end of the year.
+The album went straight to No. 1 on the National Sales Chart and reached Gold status in its first week of sales.

 In October 2007, his third original album, Dreams in Colour, was released and the first single was Superstars II, a song that obtained substantial airplay due to a cellphone campaign that adopted the single.

 In July 2009, the first single ("A Cry 4 Love") was finally released to the public.
 The new album, Between Waves, was out on 2 November 2009.
 On the same day, Fonseca's online community, Amazing Cats Club started working.

-Fonseca's fourth album entitled Seasons:Rising was released 21 March 2012.
+Fonseca's fourth album entitled Seasons:Rising was released on 21 March 2012.
 The first single What Life Is For came up on 4 February 2012.